 - ⅓ cup unsweetened applesauce

-- ⅓ cup creamy unsalted and unsweetened peanut better
+- ⅓ cup creamy unsalted and unsweetened peanut butter

 - 1 cup grated apple, peeled and cored